VasoyaDhruv/CanvasCrafter/README.md

 - Browse through a catalog of images in the dashboard
 - Customize selected images with:
-  - Text overlay
+  - Text overlay with multiple fonts and colors
-  - Multiple text styles and colors
+  - Multiple text styles and effects
-  - Positioning and resizing capabilities
+  - Precise positioning and resizing capabilities
-- Real-time preview of customizations
+  - Real-time preview updates
-- Responsive design for all screen sizes
+- Responsive design optimized for all screen sizes
+- Loading states and progress indicators for better UX
+- Error handling and user feedback

 ## Tech Stack